emilps/fjelltg/src/pages/project/2019-12-09-fourth-project.md

     subtitle: The robust and energy efficient drying of Biomasses
     templateKey: product
     title: 'FTG Turbo Disc Dryer '
-    description1: >-
-      ## Design

-      The Fjell Turbo Disc Dryer is designed for indirect heating by steam (6-10 bar).
-The dryer can be delivered for vacuum drying of temperature sensitive raw materials.
-The largest heating surface is the rotor, but additional heating surface is available as an option on the stator.
-The product to be dried is slowly, but vigorously, transported from inlet to outlet end by a paddle system mounted on the disc periphery.

-      Product discharge is normally done continuously by a speed controlled extraction screw conveyor.
-The discs are mounted on a heavy central shaft with a highly efficient condensate removal system integrated.
-Scraper bars ensure agitation between the discs, which is necessary for an efficient evaporation.
-The moisture evaporated from the product is collected in a high top vapour dome, and continuously removed.

-      Dryers can be supplied in all practical sizes, in all common materials of construction (carbon-, stainless-, and duplex steels), and approved and inspected according to the leading international design codes and standards (PED, ASME, JIS, GOST, DNV, Lloyds, Bureau Veritas etc..)
-The dryer has a unique endurable patented rotor design without traditional welded stays exposed to tear, wear, fatigue and corrosion.
 category: Protein Recycling
 ---